samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 **Duration:** Instantaneous

 You touch a creature or at least 1 cubic inch of its flesh.
-An inert duplicate of that creature forms inside the vessel used in the spell’s casting and finishes growing after 120 days; you choose whether the finished clone is the same age as the creature or younger.
+An inert duplicate of that creature forms inside the vessel used in the spell's casting and finishes growing after 120 days; you choose whether the finished clone is the same age as the creature or younger.
 The clone remains inert and endures indefinitely while its vessel remains undisturbed.

-If the original creature dies after the clone finishes forming, the creature’s soul transfers to the clone if the soul is free and willing to return.
-The clone is physically identical to the original and has the same personality, memories, and abilities, but none of the original’s equipment.
-The creature’s original remains, if any, become inert and can’t be revived, since the creature’s soul is elsewhere.
+If the original creature dies after the clone finishes forming, the creature's soul transfers to the clone if the soul is free and willing to return.
+The clone is physically identical to the original and has the same personality, memories, and abilities, but none of the original's equipment.
+The creature's original remains, if any, become inert and can't be revived, since the creature's soul is elsewhere.

 ---